 Seminars in International Business ("SIB") are designed to introduce EWMBA student participants to the culture, history and business environment in various countries.
 Each SIB program focuses on a country or combination of countries that will illustrate how business environments vary across cultures.
 These programs do not focus on specific industries.
 Rather, by examining a variety of companies and industries, the goal is to develop a broader perspective of how business is conducted in a particular region of the world.

-Each course is a combination of pre-sessions (1-3 sessions) at Haas, a one week study tour of the regions of interest, and a post-session.
+We recommend students reach out to faculty for more information about each specific class/trip.
+Each course is a combination of pre-sessions (2-3 sessions) at Haas, a one week study tour of the regions of interest, and a post-session.
 Students can also expect to complete a project, which will be determined by the faculty leader.

-All participating students are responsible for making their own travel arrangements to/from the program location(s).
+All participating students are responsible for making their own travel arrangements to/from the program location(s) and obtaining and paying for any required visas.
 In most cases in-country travel such as transportation to/from the business meetings, and transportation between different cities on the program's itinerary, will be covered by Haas.
-Double hotel accomodations are included in the cost.
+Double-occupancy hotel accomodations are included in the cost.
 If available, students may pay a supplmental fee for a single room during the duration of the trip and/or additional pre-/post-nights at the hotel.
 Although it is possible that some meals will be provided, students must expect to pay for their own meals and all incidentals while traveling with the program.
 The EWMBA Program Office works closely with travel providers to provide the best experience possible.

 Travel overseas, especially to developing countries and emerging markets, may expose participants to health and other risks different from those that they face at home.
 Although we will do our best to make participants aware of such risks and will make efforts to minimize risks, the ultimate responsibility lies with the participant.
 Participants are advised to check with the Centers for Disease Control and with the US State Department for information on health and safety issues respectively.
 See also the useful international web sites page for further research on countries and their respective health and safety record.